 Traditional vs. Positive CBT

-The difference between traditional CBT and positive CBT is similar to the difference between traditional psychology and positive psychology.
-Where traditional psychology and traditional CBT focus on treating pathology, positive psychology and positive CBT focus on increasing well-being independent of pathology.
+The difference between traditional Cognitive Behavioral Therapy and positive Cognitive Behavioral Therapy is similar to the difference between traditional psychology and positive psychology.
+Where traditional psychology and traditional Cognitive Behavioral Therapy focus on treating pathology, positive psychology and positive CBT focus on increasing well-being independent of pathology.
 This also means that positive CBT, like positive psychology, has a higher number of people that could potentially benefit from it.

 On top of not focusing on treating any sort of disorder or pathology, positive CBT also has a slightly different method than traditional CBT.
 For example, while CBT traditionally focuses on maladaptive thoughts and beliefs and adjusting those thoughts and beliefs, positive CBT focuses on strengths and making the most of those strengths (Prasko et al., 2015).
 This focus on an individual’s strengths is in line with the more personalized-approach taken by CBT as opposed to earlier treatments for depression.